 Semi-Supervised Deep Sobolev Regression: Estimation and Variable Selection by ReQU Neural Network

-Zhao Ding, Chenguang Duan, Yuling Jiao, and Jerry Zhijian Yang
+with Zhao Ding, Yuling Jiao, and Jerry Zhijian Yang

 IEEE Transactions on Information Theory (2025)